 View course descriptions for

-HI 601 Introduction to Graduate History Research (3) Through a practical use of library systems, students will research a historical topic and will create bibliographic entries.
-Summer, OL.
+HI 601 Introduction to Graduate History Research (3) Offered on campus: Summer; online: Fall even, Spring even.
+Through a practical use of library systems, students will research a historical topic and will create bibliographic entries.

-HI 611 Graduate History Research Project (3) Prereq.: HI 601.
+HI 611 Graduate History Research Project (3) Offered on campus and online: Spring, Summer.
+Prereq.: HI 601.
 Under the supervision of advisory faculty, the student will complete a thorough, original research project.
-Summer, Spring.

-HI 640 American Constitutional History (3) Competency: History of Civilization and United States History.
+HI 640 American Constitutional History (3) Offered on campus and online: Spring odd, Summer even.
+Competency: History of Civilization and United States History.
 Students will analyze the development of the American constitutional system in the context of American political, social, economic, and religious history.
-Summer even, Spring odd, OL.

-HI 650 Dynamics and Direction of the Contemporary World (3) Competency: History of Civilization.
-Students analyze the ideologies that have shaped the modern world, such as liberalism, conservatism, socialism, and globalism, and prepare a Christian response to these belief systems and their implications.
-Summer odd, Spring even, OL.
+HI 650 Dynamics and Direction of the Contemporary World (3) Offered on campus and online: Spring even, Summer odd.
+Competency: History of Civilization.
+Students analyze key social, political, and economic forces which have shaped the contemporary world and prepare a biblical response to these developments and their underlying ideologies.

-HI 660 History of the Reformers (3) Competency: History of Civilization.
+HI 660 History of the Reformers (3) Offered on campus: Fall even, Summer even; online: Fall odd.
+Competency: History of Civilization.
 Students will explore the lives, contributions, and influence of the forerunners of the Reformation as well as the principal figures of the Northern Renaissance Reformation Era.
 The long-term influence of the Reformers is appraised.
 Students will demonstrate intellectual competence in the subject matter by articulating and applying course content in discussion and written exercise.
-Summer even, Fall even.

-HI 670 The Victorian Era (3) Competency: History of Civilization.
+HI 670 The Victorian Era (3) Offered on campus: Fall odd, Summer odd; online: Fall even.
+Competency: History of Civilization.
 Students will examine British social, political, and economic progress largely within the parameters of the reign of Queen Victoria.
 Traditional Victorian responses to such philosophies as Darwinism, socialism, and modernism are considered.
 Students will demonstrate academic competence in the subject matter by articulating and applying course content in discussion and written exercise.
-Summer odd, Fall odd.

 HI 700 Independent Study (3) Prereq.: ED 726 or 728.
 This course is a 15-week independent academic research study.
 Students submit a one-page project proposal explaining the specific research question and listing a minimum of 15 preliminary sources for approval by the instructor of record.
 Research will result in a 25- to 30-page research paper and a multimedia presentation.